nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Highlights:

 - misunderstood the onscreen instructions "Look Here" to mean 'peer into this part of the device' rather than 'direct your gaze to this point'
-- without pause, provided a 'junk email account' when asked for an email address
+- later admitted to providing a 'junk email account' when asked for an email address
-- initially mistook the device for a wall-mounted hand dryer like those you find in public restrooms
+- later admitted initially mistook the device for a wall-mounted hand dryer (like those you find in public restrooms)

 ## Subject 3